Complete Classification of the Euclidean Complete Solutions to a Monge-Ampere Equation

-As illustrated in Theorem \ref{t1.3}-\ref{t1.5}, it's natural to conjecture that for $p<n$ and unbounded domain $\Omega\not={\mathbb{R}}^n$, there exist some positive convex solutions which are Euclidean complete.
-However, focusing on the case of $n=2$ and $p\in(0,1/2)$, we have shown the following surprising non-existence result.
+As illustrated in Theorems \ref{t1.3}-\ref{t1.5}, it is natural to conjecture that for $p<n$ and unbounded domain $\Omega\ne \mathbb{R}^n$, there exists some positive convex solutions which are Euclidean complete.
+However, focusing on the case of $n=2$ and $p\in (0,1/2)$, we have shown the following surprising non-existence result.